 Herbert Smith Freehills

-- Representing Andes Petroleum Ecuador in an arbitration seeking to recover the company’s 40% share of a $1.06 billion arbitral award from Occidental Exploration and Production
+- Represented Andes Petroleum Ecuador in an arbitration in which the company sought to recover its 40% share of a $1.06bn arbitral award from Occidental Exploration and Production Company.

 Republic of Colombia